OpenST/platform-api/README-AUX-SETUP.md

   node tools/verifiers/auxChainSetup.js --auxChainId 2000
 ```

-* Seed the cron processes which are associated to the aux chain using this script.
+* [Only Development] Seed the cron processes which are associated to the aux chain using this script.
 ```bash
    node tools/localSetup/auxChainSpecificCronSeeder.js
 ```